 Action # Title Description Total Funds Contributing 2.1 Fund support staff for unduplicated student support We will fund foster/homeless youth and family liaison positions to address specific needs of unduplicated and students with disabilities including augmented communication with families to receive information and support in the appropriate language.
 For example, we will utilize our foster/homeless youth liaison position to partner with families to assist in meeting the educational, social, and emotional needs of students.
-We will also hire family liaisons who also speak another language besides English, to support our non- English speaking populations. \$135,000.00 Yes 2.2 Hire and maintain certificated staff to provide online/ synchronous instruction, programs, and support for our English Learners.
-Our 2019 ELPI most recent available results show 54.7% of our English Learners are making progress towards English proficiency and 6.8% of our English Learners reclassified.
+We will also hire family liaisons who also speak another language besides English, to support our non-English speaking populations. \$120,000.00 Yes 2.2 Hire and maintain certificated staff to provide online/ synchronous instruction, programs, and support for our English Learners.
+Our reclassification results for 2021-22 show 2% our English Learners reclassified.
 To address this area of need to improve and increase our academic support for English learners including those with disabilities, we will refine and improve our English language development curriculum and instructional delivery.
-Expenditures related to this action are the hiring of additional certificated staff and programs. \$110,000.00 Yes 2.3 Fund School Counselor/SST Coordinator To support our families and provide a resource we will fund the School Counselor/SST coordinator.
+Expenditures related to this action are the hiring of additional certificated staff and programs. \$220,000.00 Yes 2.3 Fund School Counselor/SST Coordinator To support our families and provide a resource we will fund the School Counselor/SST coordinator.
 This position will oversee and provide social-emotional and counseling services, supports and referrals.
 The Coordinator will work to hold virtual SST meetings.
-The Counselor/SST Coordinator will offer group sessions/1:1, check in with \$80,000.00 Yes
+The Counselor/SST Coordinator will offer group sessions/1:1, check in with students, lead SST meetings with a whole child perspective with Social Emotional Learning, academic, suicide risk assessment, \$110,000.00 Yes

-Action # Title Description Total Funds Contributing students, lead SST meetings with a whole child perspective with Social Emotional Learning, academic, suicide risk assessment, students in crisis, dedicated time with unduplicated, collecting community-based resources for families.
-Although this is a schoolwide support, the position will focus on our priority group of students in need of academic intervention which includes Foster youth, low SED backgrounds, special education, and English learners.
+Action # Title Description Total Funds Contributing students in crisis, dedicated time with unduplicated, collecting community-based resources for families.
+Although this is a schoolwide support, the position will focus on our priority group of students in need of academic intervention which includes foster youth, low SED backgrounds, special education, and English learners.
 This position will provide support to students clinically and educationally.
 For example, counselors will address social and emotional needs of students through a variety of ways including workshops, whole group practices, small group interventions, and individualized learning activities.
 Another example is that our counselor will provide ongoing training and support to charter staff.
-2.4 Fund positions for monitoring student achievement data Our CALPADS report shows our high school dropout rate is 10.53%, to decrease our dropout rate, we will hire personnel for students, focusing on priority group students such as EL, FY, or SED background, who did not re-enroll with the following school year, as well as those that leave during the school year to decrease the dropout rates in middle and high school.
+2.4 Fund positions for monitoring student achievement data Our CALPADS report showed our high school dropout rate for 2020-21 school year is 8.22%, in order to decrease our dropout rate, we will hire personnel for students, focusing on priority group students such as EL, FY, or SED background, who did not re-enroll with the following school year, as well as those that leave during the school year to decrease the dropout rates in middle and high school.
 This will improve and increase services with a dedicated staff member to collaborate with families, High School Counselors, and the High School Department to assist our priority groups and schoolwide students.
-Our priority groups will benefit from this position as they will partner with our translators to assist, if needed also. \$130,000.00 Yes
+Our priority group students will benefit from this position as it will partner with our translators to assist, if needed also.
+For example, we will hire a position to monitor and review student achievement data focusing on priority group students including students with disabilities, monitor the California Dashboard, and work with the high school counselors in monitoring at-risk students. \$200,000.00 Yes